justicephysics/humanos2.0/engineer-hurricane.md

 **Option 2 — The Widened Canal (The Engineer Hurricane)**
 - Millions of engineers, from every remote village, impoverished province, and forgotten township.
-- Educated through the Virtual Nalanda, trained in Light@0Kelvin, equipped with the open‑source blueprint.
+- Educated through the Justice Physics Nalanda, trained in Light@0Kelvin, equipped with the open‑source blueprint.
 - They don't wait for ASML's permission.
 They build thin‑wide modules, photonic links, cryogenic fabrics.
 - They deploy in orbit — the 2.7 K playground where the feudal lords cannot follow, because those lords believe space is a vacuum, 2.7 K is just a number, and t=0 was the beginning.